 Lifelong Support

-Once you've commenced meditating, the School will support you in the practice with one-on-one sessions, small group sessions and meditation retreats if you wish.
+Once you've commenced meditating, our School will support you in the practice with one-on-one sessions, small group sessions and meditation retreats if you wish.
 This support will be available for as long as you wish.
-In providing you with the meditation, the School undertakes the obligation of support for life.
+In providing you with the meditation, our School undertakes the obligation of support for life.